 Here’s a good joke: “What has nineteen men, one woman and doesn’t want emphasis put on science, mental health, disability or climate change?’
 The punch line is Tony Abbott’s new ministry.
 The joke is on all of us.

 If you managed to wade through the countless Harry Potter-related ministry jokes on Twitter without throwing your computer away, you would be aware that there are issues with the new Abbott ministry.
 For one, there is no longer an individual portfolio for Science, Disability Reform, Ageing, Higher Education, Mental Health or Industrial Relations (great sign, workers of Australia!).

 There is, however, a Minister for Sport (the ever-popular Peter Dutton).
 At the same time, he will be Minister for Health.
 That seems like a lot for one minister to handle, but don’t worry, it makes total sense.
-It’s just like the old saying from Grease – "We go together like rama lama lama ka ding look over there everything is fine a de dinga dong".
+It’s just like the old saying from Grease – "We [Sport and Health] go together like rama lama lama ka ding look over there everything is fine a de dinga dong".
 Additionally, the Minister for Immigration has been rebranded as "Minister for Immigration and Border Protection".
 That minister is still Scott Morrison, so it may as well be changed to "Minister for Repelling Non-White People".

 On top of this, I find myself worrying my pretty little head about the fact in a cabinet of twenty, Mr Abbott only found a place for one - yes, that's 1, un, uno, yi, eins - woman, Julie Bishop.

 Mr Abbott said he was “disappointed that there are not at least two women in cabinet”, as if he had no control over the decision, and as if two women would make everything even.